Student Opportunities

 Program Background

 The PROPEL Rural Scholars program provides undergraduate students interested in rural economic and community development the opportunity to work alongside an Institute of Government mentor and community leaders from across the state.
 In this program, students conduct and implement relevant research in rural Georgia communities.
 The two-semester program will equip future leaders with the knowledge and experience to become leaders in economic development, community development, and civil service.
+The PROPEL Rural Scholars program is supported by the University of Georgia Foundation, Harley Langdale Foundation and the Parents Leadership Council.

 The scholars program is part of the PROPEL (Planning Rural Opportunities for Prosperity and Economic Leadership) program led by the Carl Vinson Institute of Government.
 The program guides rural cities and counties through a six-step model to develop and activate a plan to advance their economies.
 It helps communities build resiliency and capacity for long-term economic success.